maadhuvijay/ai-case-study/README.md

     H2O.ai is a leading open-source platform for artificial intelligence (AI) and machine learning.
 The company offers a suite of products designed to make AI accessible and scalable for businesses, ranging from startups to Fortune 500 companies.
 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

     H2O.ai is the trusted AI partner to more than 20,000 global organizations, including AT&T, Allergan, Bon Secours Mercy Health, Capital One, Commonwealth Bank of Australia, GlaxoSmithKline, Hitachi, Kaiser Permanente, Procter & Gamble, PayPal, PwC, Reckitt, Unilever, and Walgreens, over half of the Fortune 500 and one million data scientists.
+In the Artificial Intelligence category, H2O has a market share of about 0.1%.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)